mautic/developer-documentation-new/docs/rest_api/webhooks.rst

 .. vale off

-For the rest of the Webhook properties, refer to :ref:`Webhook properties <get Webhook properties>`.
+For the rest of the properties, refer to :ref:`Webhook properties <get Webhook properties>`.

 .. vale on